 Hi Everyone.
-Well it seems summer is well and truly here!
-I hope I find you all having a sunny fun-filled June.
-So this week on my journey around Ireland I’ve decided to take you all on a tour of my favorite Irish parks.
-There’s nothing like a summer walk in the park while the trees are dressed in their finest green and the flowers are in full bloom.
+I hope I find you all well this week.
+So with spring well and truly springing here n Ireland, I’m taking us on a tour of some of my favorite Irish parks.
+There’s nothing like walk in the park as the weather turns finer with the trees dressed in their finest green and the flowers bursting into bloom.

 Lulu’s Top Irish Parks